william-stearns/trinkeypass/README.md

    Go to a command prompt on a system running the ssh-agent.
 Feed these characters into the shell and the key will be loaded into the ssh-agent.

+* You can enter more than one field on a web form.
+Simply put your username on the first line and put the password on the second line, both ending in a linefeed.
+Both will be entered.
+(That's not as safe as now an attacker knows what account you have, but it's more convenient.)

 ### Using the transform feature